Quickly Organize A Messy Room in 5 Easy Steps

 Step 4: Move on to Drawers, Closets, and Bins

 Decluttering can be a very emotional process.
-For a little emotional support and ideas on what to keep and what to donate, check out my post…5 Easy Steps to Go from Pack Rat to Minimalist.
+For a little emotional support and ideas on what to keep and what to donate, check out my post 5 Easy Steps to Go from Pack Rat to Minimalist.

 Step 5: Deep clean if you have time

 Those are my five steps for cleaning and organizing a messy room!
-I know if you tackle one messy room at a time, you’ll feel so much better, the air will even feel cleaner and lighter.
+I know if you tackle one messy room at a time, you’ll feel so much better, and the air will even feel cleaner and lighter.

 Leave a Reply